Ebazhanov/linkedin-skill-assessments-quizzes/bash/bash-quiz.md

 - [ ] `var=$(( 10 / 8 ))`
 - [x] `var=$(echo 'scale=2; 10 / 8' | bc)`

+[reference](https://www.geeksforgeeks.org/bc-command-linux-examples/).
+The bc command is used for command line calculator.
+It is similar to basic calculator by using which we can do basic mathematical calculations.
+The division with 2 digit precision will be passed to `bc`, evaluated, and assigned to the variable.

 #### Q16.
 What is the result of this script?

 ```bash